 Here, Rembrandt is 22 years old and this painting seems to be his first known self-portrait.
-Early in his career, Rembrandt used the self-portrait to experiment with facial expressions or to explore the effect of light and shade.
-Here he used chiaroscuro effect – look at his face, where the light glances along his right cheek, while the rest of his face is veiled in shadow.
+Early in his career, Rembrandt used this form of a portrait to experiment with facial expressions or to explore the effect of light and shade.
+Such physiognomical studies are called tronies.
+Here, he used chiaroscuro effect – look at his face, where the light glances along his right cheek, while the rest of his face is veiled in shadow.

 This is the first self-portrait Rembrandt painted since 1645.
-During the following period of seven years he focused instead on landscapes and intimate domestic subjects.
-1645 was the year that his financial difficulties began, and he breaks with the sumptuous finery he had worn in previous self-portraits.
-In composition it is very different from his previous self-portraits and shows the painter in direct frontal pose, with hands on his hips, and an air of self-confidence.
+During the previous seven years, he focused instead on landscapes and intimate domestic subjects.
+1645 was the year when his financial difficulties began, and he breaks with the sumptuous finery he had worn in previous self-portraits.
+In composition, it is very different from his previous self-portraits and shows the painter in direct frontal pose, with hands on his hips and an air of self-confidence.
 That’s a very strong image of a struggling man.

 The artist is 63 years old here.
 It may be the last self-portrait Rembrandt painted, as it dates from 1669, the year when the artist died.
 The expressive freedom of style and fresh gaze shows that Rembrandt was certainly not exhausted at the end of his life.
 This self-portrait seems to be so real that when I see it I always fear it will start to talk!